San Diego California Campground Sunset

 Lead-Acid:

-If you choose lead-acid then you need to understand the different types of lead-acid batteries.
-There are multiple types of lead-acid batteries, if this is your choice, get the right one.
-Don’t get the wrong one, it won’t last very long.
+If you choose lead-acid batteries, you need to understand the different types.
+There are multiple types of lead-acid batteries.
+If this is your choice, get the right one.
+Engine-starting batteries won’t last long if they are used as deep-discharge batteries.

-Lead-Acid Batteries have been the gold standard in battery design for the last hundred and fifty years.
+Lead-acid batteries have been the gold standard in battery design for 150 years.
 But they have their limits.
-If you see a battery with cold cranking amps or CCR followed by a number — it is not a deep cycle battery.
-You need to understand that there is no such thing as a combination battery.
-It is not possible to make a battery that excels both in engine starting and long slow discharge.
+If you see a battery with cold cranking amps or CCR followed by a number, it is not a deep-cycle battery.
+Instead, the design is an engine-starting battery.
+There is no such thing as a combination battery.
+Making a battery that excels both in engine starting and long slow discharge is impossible.

-Starting batteries make great batteries to start an engine and very poor batteries to operate the house system.
-If you make this error (all because battery manufacturers are lying to you) you will end up replacing your batteries way before they would have lasted if they were truly intended for operating the house side of the RV.
-See why understanding batteries is important.
+Starting batteries are great for starting an engine but horrible choices for operating the house system.
+Make this error (all because battery manufacturers lie to you).
+You will end up replacing your batteries way before they would have lasted if they had indeed been intended to operate the house side of the RV.
+See why understanding batteries is essential.

-True deep cycle lead-acid batteries can be either Flooded Lead Acid or Absorbed Gas Mat (AGM) or Lithium Iron Phosphate.
-Both types of lead-acid work the same way, both have liquid.
+True deep-cycle lead-acid batteries can be flooded with Lead Acid, Absorbed Gas Mat (AGM), or Lithium Iron Phosphate.
+Both types of lead-acid batteries work the same way; both have liquid.
 With a flooded lead-acid battery, you can add distilled water to replace the water that evaporates.
 Both lead-acid batteries create energy in the same way.
-Sealed lead acid AGM batteries have a longer life and never need filling.
+Sealed lead-acid AGM batteries have a longer life and never need filling.

-True deep-cycle lead-acid batteries give up their energy unwillingly.
-CCR batteries give large boosts followed by inactivity and frequent recharging.
-Both hate to be over-discharged and this will cut their expected life by two-thirds.
+Actual deep-cycle lead-acid batteries unwillingly give up their energy quickly.
+Engine-starting batteries give lots of energy quickly, followed by inactivity, and immediately need recharging.
+All lead-acid batteries need frequent recharging to 100%.
+Both engine-starting and deep-discharge batteries hate being overcharged or over-discharged, which will cut their expected life by two-thirds.

-Correct battery choice is critical, don’t put a starting battery in a place a deep cycle battery is needed.
-The other consideration is the energy density of the battery which is a question of energy per pound.
+Correct battery choice is critical.
+Don’t put a starting battery where a deep-cycle battery is needed.
+Another consideration is the battery’s energy density, which is energy per pound.

 Lithium

-So if lead acid is not an option, what is the answer?
+So, what is the answer if lead acid is not an option?
 The answer is lithium IRON phosphate.
-Notice that a slight difference, lithium iron is not the same as lithium ION.
+Notice the slight difference: Lithium IRON is not the same as lithium ION.
 The chemistry of lithium iron phosphate is the most stable of lithium-based batteries.
 Lithium iron phosphate avoids the fire problems that lithium-ion has experienced and is made so apparent on the news.
 Understanding this aspect of batteries is very critical.

 The benefits of lithium iron phosphate batteries

-• Capacity is double that of lead-acid, that is to say, one lithium battery holds twice the useable amps of a lead-acid battery
+- Capacity is double that of lead-acid batteries; one lithium battery holds twice the useable amps of a lead-acid battery.

-• Lithium iron phosphate batteries are much more willing to hold the voltage at a high level longer and to take a recharge quicker, in fact possibly twice as fast as a lead acid.
-(This estimate of the charge rate and not something I have tested personally.)
+- Lithium iron phosphate batteries are much more willing to hold the voltage at a high level longer and to recharge quicker, possibly twice as fast as lead-acid batteries.

-• The biggest benefit is that lithium iron phosphate can be discharged and then recharged many more times than a lead-acid battery.
-(Depending on how you recharge them; they may last four times longer than AGM lead-acid batteries.)
+- The most significant benefit is that lithium iron phosphate can be discharged and recharged many more times than a lead-acid battery.
+(Depending on how you recharge them, they may last four times longer than AGM lead-acid batteries.)

 Batteries Lead or Lithium Compared